This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Students will sometimes submit a collection of college transcripts, professional credentials, certifications, licenses, a résumé and other documents for review and ask how many credits they will receive in return.
 This is not the process for earning credit through portfolio assessment.

 Thomas Edison State University degree seeking students should send notarized certificates and licenses, and arrange to have official transcripts sent, to the Office of the Registrar along with your application and application fee.

-The University may have already reviewed your workplace training, professional certification, or other recognized industry credential for college credit through its Office for Assessment of Professional and Workplace Learning (OAPWL).
+The University may have already reviewed your workplace training, professional certification, or other recognized industry credential for college credit through its Office of Professional Learning Review (OPLR).
 Other organizations, such as the American Council on Education (ACE) and the National College Credit Recommendation Service (NCCRS), also perform similar reviews accepted by the University.
 Be sure to check the list of University reviews (called Academic Program Reviews or APRs) as well as ACE and NCCRS for your training or credential.